ronaldvendelmans/citysdk-ld/devsite/views/about.markdown

   <td>
 CitySDK is a linked open data distribution platform - for static and real-time data - and connects existing open datasets, data catalogs and APIs.
 CitySDK provides one easy to use REST API with both JSON and <a href="http://www.w3.org/TeamSubmission/turtle/">Turtle/RDF</a> output.
 With this API, datasets that were previously difficult to access and use can be accessed in a single unified way, on an per-object basis.

-Datasets in the following categories are currently accessible for multiple European cities using CitySDK Linked Open Data Distribution API:
+Datasets in the following categories are currently accessible for multiple European cities using CitySDK Linked Data API:

 <ul>
 <li>Public transport data (GTFS) 	&ndash; static &amp; real-time</li>